 1. TRAFFIC My two websites get close to 1000 unique visitors each day.
 That is 1000 focused and interested potential buyers a day walking through "my store".
 They found the site using specific searches looking for specific things.
 If what I have to offer is priced right it sells.

 2. EXPOSURE My ranking with the different major search engines is very good.
-You found it, and you can find it over and over again with relevant keyword searches in the search engines for the types of antiques we deal in.
+You found it, and you can find it over and over again with relevant keyword searches for the types of antiques we deal in.
 So does everyone else who is looking for those types of antiques.

 3. ACTUAL COST I charge a reasonable sliding scale fee for the services I provide and you get your asking price when the piece is sold on consignment.

-4. EXPERIENCE I know what I am doing, I do it well, and I work diligently and tirelessly for my consignors to the best of my abilities.
+4. EXPERIENCE I know what I am doing, I do it well, and I work diligently, tirelessly and to the best of my abilities for consignors.

 6. I sell many antiques for more than you can get in other venues, including eBay or most auctions.
-I know how much the things I deal in are worth and I get full value for them.
-I can prove that or tell you "antiquing war stories" about record sale prices all day long.
-That is not to say that for certain things eBay, or another auction is not a better venue.
-For most it is not, but again that is part of the service I provide, helping you make that decision.
+I know how much the things I deal in are worth and I strive to get full value for them.

 9. To date I have only had to return a few pieces to consignors because of a lack of a sale due to time.
 This is usually due to unreasonable expectations and the piece being priced too high with no flexibility.
 In some cases it can be due to the market simply being off from what it use to be.
 Not much anyone can do about that.

 10. Ebay Try it.
 Try listing a broad range of your stuff on eBay Do not list the 6 best things first.
 Mix it up, list 20 or 30 things across the board value wise and then get back to me with the results and your sense of how that went.